Enabling clinical use of foundation models for computational pathology: Methods

 For each training run, this metric was then used to choose which checkpoint to select for each training run.
 The checkpoints were chosen using the QUASAR 2 dataset.

 For LNM prediction in pT1 CRC, due to the lack of a tuning set, we always selected the last checkpoint during training.

-\subsubsection{Classification agreement}
+\subsection{Classification agreement}

-A single patient is classified according to the section \emph{Prediction score classification}, and can be classified differently by the same model depending on which of the patient's scans are classified. \emph{Classification agreement} measures the proportion of patients in a dataset that do not change classification between two scanners averaged over all scanner pairs.
-That is, if $c(p, s)$ is the classification of a scan from scanner $s$ and patient $p$, then the classification agreement is computed as
+A single patient is classified according to the section \emph{Prediction score classification} and can be classified differently by the same model depending on which of the patient's WSIs are classified. \emph{Classification agreement} measures the proportion of patients in a dataset that do not change classification between two WSI variants (e.g. WSIs from two different scanners) averaged over all variant pairs.
+That is, if $c(p, s)$ is the classification of a WSI from variant $s$ and patient $p$, then the classification agreement is computed as